-Use of the metric system helps to minimize errors and avoids confusing the computer, which is programmed in metric terms.
-The computer also prefers the 24-hour clock, as it fails to distinguish the difference between a.m. and p.m.
-Canada and the United States are the world's last holdouts against the adoption of the metric system.
+Acute and chronic bronchitis can be reversed, he said, by the early elimination of cigarette smoking. the world's last holdouts against the adoption of the metric system.
 At present it is estimated that close to 40 percent of the world's population uses the metric system, and that another 50 percent is now in the process of converting.
 Many hospitals elsewhere in Canada and the United States have converted to the system.